hexkerthehacker/hexkerthehacker/README.md

 ## Welcome 👋
-I am Thanh a.k.a hexkerthehacker - a passionate security engineer, offensive security enthusiast.
+I am Thanh - a passionate security engineer, offensive security enthusiast.

 > 👩‍🚀 In Science we trust, other things we pentest.